KaOnStudio/kabileonline/README.md

 ## Acknowledgments

-The KaOnStudio would like to thank to all the contributors to the project.
+The KaOnStudio would like to thank to all the contributors to the project, and loves the players.